-- Use of Thread.setPriority() shall not affect the correctness of the priority inversion avoidance algorithms controlled by PriorityCeilingEmulation and PriorityInheritance.
+- 1. Use of Thread.setPriority() shall not affect the correctness of the priority inversion avoidance algorithms controlled by PriorityCeilingEmulation and PriorityInheritance.
 Changes to the base priority of a realtime thread as a result of invoking Thread.setPriority() are governed by semantics from Chapter 7 on Synchronization. - 2.
-Realtime threads may not use setPriority to apply the expanded range of priorities available to realtime threads. - 3.
+Threads may not use setPriority to apply the expanded range of priorities defined by this specification. - 3.
 When setPriority is called on a realtime thread, that thread's Scheduling-Parameters are set to null and the thread is scheduled as if it were a Java thread.